houzyk/thephilosophicalcode/README.md

 Exploring Code From A Philosophical Point Of View.

-The Philosophical Code is an open-source article series exploring the intersection of philosophy and computation.
+The Philosophical Code is an article series exploring the intersection of philosophy and computation.
 Our raison d'être is quite simple - think of code like a Ferrari!
 It's a very powerful car and we can go to a lot of places with it.
 The job of the Engineer is to drive that car; the job of the "Philosopher Of Code" is to open its hood and study the engines.
 In other words, our goal is to conceptually break down computation itself.

 Live: [thephilosophicalcode.com](https://thephilosophicalcode.com)